From Hardship to Lasting Hope.

 Hero Image Carousel

-A Lưới District: First Voluntary Trip in 2026
+A Lưới District: First Voluntary Trip to Vietnam in 2026

 An indigenous woman from the A Luoi region in central Vietnam wearing traditional outfit.

 • A Lưới is home to approximately 52,000 residents and lies 70 kilometers west of Huế city.
-The district faces persistent economic challenges due to natural disasters and deforestation.
-In some of its most vulnerable communes—Hồng Thủy, Hồng Vân, Trung Sơn, and Hồng Kim—the poverty rate exceeds 30%.
+The district faces persistent economic challenges and hunger due to natural disasters and deforestation.
+In some of its most vulnerable communes—Hồng Thủy, Hồng Vân, Trung Sơn, and Hồng Kim—the poverty rate exceeds 20%.

 • A Lưới has also been deeply affected by the legacy of Agent Orange, a toxic defoliant used during the Vietnam War.
 Around 4,000 residents suffer from cancer, birth defects, and other disabilities linked to dioxin exposure and genetic damage,